Azure-Samples/eks-aks-migration-guide/deploy-wordpress-mysql-eks.md

 > [!WARNING]
 > Do not leave your WordPress installation on this page.
 If another user finds it, they can set up a website on your instance and use it to serve malicious content.

-Either install WordPress by creating a username and password or delete your instance.

 After configuration and posting our first post, we will reach to this following page:

 ![](media/Wordpress-Landing-Page.png)